 As one of their final three courses, students should enroll in the required Capstone Workshop, which is designed to encourage the integration and synthesis of coursework in the program.
-Conducted by a faculty mentor, the Capstone Workshop will meet on a weekly basis throughout the semester to review project ideas and to discuss progress on each student’s capstone project.
+Conducted by a faculty mentor, the Capstone Workshop is offered each spring term and will meet on a weekly basis throughout the semester to review project ideas and to discuss progress on each student’s capstone project.
 Together the faculty/mentor and the seminar participants will form a learning community who will to assist one another toward the completion of the respective capstone project.
 The Workshop provides an opportunity for students to reflect on their academic exploration in MLAS and to share it with others in the program.

 **MLAS students have a designated contact in the Vanderbilt Libraries to help with any research query, not just for Capstone work: students can consult Frank Lester in the Central Library (800BA, 615-343-8796).**

 The goal of the project is to provide evidence of the student’s ability to conceive, organize, and produce a graduate-level scholarly or creative work for academic credit.
 The Workshop culminates in a variety of submitted work: